 Accessible Office

 Making physical adjustments to your office can make access easy for people with physical disabilities.
-These include installing ramps, providing special parking spaces, modifying the restrooms, or creating washrooms specific to people with diverse abilities.
+These include installing ramps, providing special parking spaces, modifying the restrooms, or creating washrooms specific to people with disabilities.
 You can also have special support personnel in your company to help whenever necessary.

 Applied Development Offers ADA Compliance Services